Lazy Quantum Walks with Native Multiqubit Gates: Methodology

 During the walk, qubits may need to be moved to a different space in the array in order to interact with the required qubits.
-If this movement is performed slowly enough -- $v \leq 0.55 \mu m / \mu s$ -- then no fidelity penalty is incurred \cite{Bluvstein_2022}.
-Therefore (below this speed) the only affect of movement is the passive noise experienced by the other qubits due to waiting time.
+If this movement is performed slowly enough -- $v \leq 0.55 \,\mu$m$(\mu\text{s})^{-1}$ -- then no fidelity penalty is incurred \cite{Bluvstein_2022}.
+Therefore (below this speed) the only affect of movement is the passive noise.
+For qubits waiting during a movement, we choose $\Delta t = \tau_\text{move} = 100 \,\mu$s, which allows for $55 \,\mu$m of errorless movement, which is far above sufficient for all mapped out moves on a $\sim 5 \,\mu$m trap array.
+(See appendices \ref{app:circ3} and \ref{app:circ4} for gate circuits for each size QW, where single qubit gate `M' denotes a single atom movement.)
+For simplicity, every qubit undergoes passive noise applied with $\text{E}_\text{wait}(\tau_\text{move})$ during a movement.
+For qubits waiting \cite{Pelegri_2022} during a gate, they are subject to passive noise for gate duration $\Delta t = \tau_\text{gate} = 1.8 \,\mu$s, applied with $\text{E}_\text{wait}(\tau_\text{gate})$.

-Passive noise, the effect of decay processes while a qubit is waiting to be acted on, is modelled as the longitudinal relaxation time decay with amplitude damping.
-The waiting error per qubit per step is therefore \cite{Gustiani_2025}: